Shinto: Categorization

 Scholars of religion have debated how to classify Shinto.
 Inoue considered it part of "the family of East-Asian religions".
 The philosopher Stuart D. B. Picken suggested that Shinto be classed as a world religion, while the historian H. Byron Earhart called it a "major religion".
-Shinto is also often described as an indigenous religion, although this generates debates over the different definitions of "indigenous" in the Japanese context.
+Shinto is often described as an indigenous religion, although this generates debates over the different definitions of "indigenous" in the Japanese context.
 The notion of Shinto as Japan's "indigenous religion" stemmed from the growth of modern nationalism between the Edo and Meiji periods; this view promoted the idea that Shinto's origins were prehistoric and that it represented something like the "underlying will of Japanese culture".
 The prominent Shinto theologian Sokyo Ono, for instance, said kami worship was "an expression" of the Japanese "native racial faith which arose in the mystic days of remote antiquity" and that it was "as indigenous as the people that brought the Japanese nation into existence".
 Many scholars regard this classification as inaccurate.
 Earhart noted that Shinto, in having absorbed much Chinese and Buddhist influence, was "too complex to be labelled simply [as an] indigenous religion".
 In the early 21st century it became increasingly common for practitioners to call Shinto a nature religion, which critics saw as a strategy to disassociate the tradition from controversial issues surrounding militarism and imperialism.

 Shinto displays substantial local variation; the anthropologist John K. Nelson noted it was "not a unified, monolithic entity".
 Different types of Shinto have been identified.
 "Shrine Shinto" refers to practices centred around shrines, and "Domestic Shinto" to the veneration of kami in the home.
 Some scholars have used the term "Folk Shinto" to designate localised Shinto practices, or practices outside of an institutionalised setting.
 In various past eras, there was also a "State Shinto", in which Shinto beliefs and practices were closely interlinked with the Japanese state.
 In representing "a portmanteau term" for many varied traditions across Japan, the term "Shinto" is similar to the term "Hinduism", used to describe varied traditions across South Asia.